OpsHubProduct/OIM-Documentation/docs/connectors/plm.md

 # Known Behaviors and Limitations

 * History-based synchronization is currently not supported.
 Each synchronization run captures the latest version of an item available at that time.
-* The integration synchronizes only those attachments that are uploaded using the Attach new local file option.
+* Only those attachments will be synchronized which are uploaded to the items using the `Attach new local file` option.
-* Comments and discussions are currently not synchronized.
+* Comments and discussions synchronization is not supported.
-* Relationship information can be read and synchronized, but new relationships/links cannot be created or modified through the integration.
+* Relationship/Link information can be read and synchronized, but new relationships/links cannot be created or modified through the integration.
 * Any new items created by the integration are placed in the base folder of the product container.
   * Once item created in base folder, items cannot be moved to a different folder through the integration.
 * Currently, fields that appear in an **Item's Details** tab will be synchronized.
 * Windchill does not always indicate whether a field supports multiple values.
-You can define the correct behavior for such fields in the Metadata Details JSON.
+You can define the correct behavior for such fields in the [Metadata Details JSON](#understanding-the-json-structure).
 * Some fields may appear read-only in the mapping interface.
-However, if the Windchill API allows updates (for example, the Status field), you can override this behavior in the Metadata Details JSON configuration.
+However, if the Windchill API allows updates (for example, the Status field), you can override this behavior in the [Metadata Details JSON](#understanding-the-json-structure) configuration.
-* The Metadata Details JSON cannot introduce entirely new entity types to Windchill, It can only modify or add fields to existing entity types, along with relationships.
+* The [Metadata Details JSON](#understanding-the-json-structure) cannot introduce entirely new entity types to Windchill, It can only modify or add fields to existing entity types, along with relationships.
-  * User can only configure Issue entity and its fields/relationships through Metadata Details JSON right now.
+  * User can only configure Issue entity and its fields/relationships through [Metadata Details JSON](#understanding-the-json-structure) right now.
 * Product names containing a single quote (`'`) are not supported
+  * Reason: Windchill API does not handle single quotes in product names correctly, leading to the errors during synchronization.

 ---